Developing an approach to writing for the development of this FMC wiki site

 Sharing considerations on two points

-1/ The schemas that I am uploading are reference pointers, setting up a sort of logical picket, also a sigil to condense and represent certain meaning that can be contemplated and that way referenced.
+1/ The schemas are reference pointers, setting up a sort of logical picket, also a sigil to condense and represent certain meaning that can be contemplated and that way referenced.
 The schemas come from spreadsheet tables, digital drawings combined with imagery, and also pencil drawings.
-The goal was and is not to make fancy illustrations, but focus is on the contents.
+The goal was and is not to make fancy illustrations, focus is on the contents.
 The schemas need to be 'fit for purpose' and clean, but not a piece of art.
-A key element is that they can be iteratively updated and enriched (or if errors would have slipped in).
+An important benefit is that they can be iteratively updated and enriched (or if errors would have slipped in).
 Each schema has its FMC00.000 index number that corresponds to a certain logical scope.
 The variants and supplements have the same index number, supplemented with a suffix character A, B, C. It is my hope that the system that is build up this way can live and be improved over time also through contributions of others.

 2/ Once more about the point already touched on before.
 The scope of spiritual science is so vast that one can make many thousands of pages.
 The German anthrowiki site has over 13.000 pages developed over some 14 years (with a group of contributors).
 One can make a page for a GA volume, for example, or for the main personalities that appear in the GA or Karmic Relationship lectures.
 Or make topic pages for the sake of completeness, because the topic belongs in the content scope, even though the topic may not necessarily be important.
 So much information already exists that a bit of searching allows to copy or create enough content for such topic page.
 All that is most definitely not the purpose of this site.The goal is to develop a logical structure with rich content, guided study pathways, references to insights, to elucidate dependencies.
 As opposed to being 'a lot of "flat" information'.
 This implies making choices on not making topic pages for many things we would well be able to.